 Many cases of pneumonia are preventable with a vaccine.
 Two vaccines can help protect against bacterial pneumonia, and since it can often develop because of flu, it’s important to have annual flu vaccines.
 Although a pneumonia vaccine won’t prevent all cases, it’s more likely that your illness will be milder and shorter with fewer risks of complications.

 In addition to vaccination, make sure you wash your hands frequently with soap and water and maintain a healthy lifestyle to protect your immune system.
 If you smoke, it’s best to quit.

 Pneumonia Treatment Plan for Patients in NYC

 The treatment prescribed by our internal medicine doctors will depend on the type of pneumonia.
 Bacterial pneumonia We can prescribe antibiotics, antifungal, and anti-viral drugs to treat pneumonia.
-Please make an appointment with one of our pneumonia specialist in Midtown Manhattan or Upper East Side.
-Your symptoms should be evaluated by your physician for an accurate diagnosis and treatment plan and to exclude any serious condition.
-Our primary care, internal medicine doctors look forward to meeting you!
+Please make an appointment with one of our pneumonia specialists in Midtown Manhattan or Upper East Side.
+Our primary care internal medicine doctors look forward to meeting you!

 In The Press

 Call now to make an appointment with our award winning, board certified NYC Primary Care doctors regarding your health.
 We look forward to seeing you!book online now (212) 378-9987